 More than 2 decades of violence have cost an estimated 3,500 lives.
-In December 2004, the Senegalese government reached
+In December 2004, the Senegalese government reached a

-a peace agreement with CMDF mainliners, although a rebel faction opposing the treaty continues to fight for independence (IRIN Photo © Nancy Palus: A woman and her children are among hundreds of people to flee Diabir just outside of Ziguinchor, the main city in Casamance, following clashes between the army and separatist rebels).
+peace agreement with CMDF mainliners, although a rebel faction opposing the treaty continues to fight for independence.

 Legend of Mame Coumba Bang

 In ancient times, African oral legends and myths were used to preserve history and wisdom across generations and ethnic boundaries, teach moral lessons, and entertain.

 One local myth, which originated in the former colonial Senegalese capital city of Saint Louis, is that of Mame Coumba Bang who was the legendary "goddess of the river."
 For generations, she allegedly served as the city's protectorate and bearer of good luck and fortune (see Religion & Spirituality).

 Traditionally, to earn her favor, members were required to present sacrifices to the goddess who otherwise would bestow misfortune.
 Sacrificial articles included foodstuffs and relics.
 Of note, the more elaborate items earn greater protection.

 While her spirit form was believed to be present along the Senegal River in its entirety, she primarily dwelled in certain places along the northern part of the river.
 Consequently, her residency was considered sacred and forbidden territory, and to enter the water would most surely result in the person drowning.

 Some people actually claimed to have seen her sitting on the river's edge before sunrise.
 When the sun appeared, she would return back to her "home."
 A few people claim she habitually appeared at night or at other predetermined times, while others insist her activities were strictly unpredictable.

 During perilous situations, Mame Coumba Bang and her family members were believed to be most vigilant in maintaining a balanced world order.

 2. POLITICAL AND SOCIAL RELATIONS

 Official Name

-Republic of Senegal
+· Republic of Senegal

 Capital

-Dakar (major port city)
+· Dakar (major port city)

 Political Borders

-- Mauritania: 505mi
+Mauritania: 505mi

-- Mali: 260mi
+• Mali: 260mi

-- Guinea: 205mi
+Guinea: 205mi

-- Guinea-Bissau: 210mi
+Guinea-Bissau: 210mi

-- Gambia: 460mi into Senegal's interior
+Gambia: 460mi into Senegal's interior

-- Atlantic Ocean: 330mi
+Atlantic Ocean: 330mi

-Features

-- Located in coastal West Africa, covering nearly 76,000 square miles, and about the size of North Dakota. - Most of the country north of Gambia (a separate country that cuts through Senegal's southwest) is flat, with rolling plains and few trees.
+Features - Located in coastal West Africa, covering nearly 76,000 square miles, and about the size of North Dakota. - Most of the country north of Gambia (a separate country that cuts through Senegal's southwest) is flat, with rolling plains and few trees.
 Part of the North lies in Africa's semiarid Sahel region (a region extending across the width of north-central Africa dividing the Sudanese grasslands and the Sahara Desert) and is subject to desertification.
 Much of Senegal also is subject to drought, overgrazing, and deforestation. - The Southeast has plateaus with elevations over 1,600 feet, while the Southwest features forests and seasonally flooded lowlands. - Has a tropical climate with warm temperatures year-round.
 Temperatures during the humid rainy season (usually July -September, depending on the region) regularly reach 95°F. - Temperatures are moderate during the dry season (December-April), with highs around 80°F. The coastal areas are generally cooler than the interior.
 Annual precipitation averages 22 inches in Dakar, about half that amount in the North, and more than 60 inches in the Casamance region (southern section below Gambia).
 Flag It consists of three equal vertical bands of green, yellow, and red with a star in its center.
 The three colors represent Africa's oldest independent country, Ethiopia.

-Consequently, upon their independence
+Consequently, upon their